20 Best Holiday Activities in Toronto for Christmas 2025

 Best For: History lovers, families, and tourists

-Casa Loma transforms into a magical holiday destination at Christmas.
-The historic castle is adorned with twinkling lights, towering Christmas trees, and festive displays, making it one of Toronto’s most enchanting winter attractions.
+Casa Loma turns into a magical holiday destination during Christmas.
+The historic castle is decked out with twinkling lights, soaring Christmas trees, and festive displays – making it one of the most enchanting places to visit in Toronto this winter.

-By day, visitors can explore the castle, enjoy holiday performances, and snap a photo with Santa.
-It’s the perfect blend of history and holiday charm.
+During the day, you can tour the castle, enjoy live holiday performances, and even meet Santa for a festive photo op.
+It’s the perfect mix of seasonal fun and historic charm.

-✨ At night, the castle grounds glow with a spectacular holiday light display.
-However, admission to the evening event is separate, making this one of the pricier Christmas experiences in Toronto.
+✨ At night, the castle grounds transform into a glowing wonderland with a spectacular light display.
+Just note: evening admission is separate from the daytime ticket, which makes this one of the pricier Christmas experiences in the city.

 13. Casa Loma Holiday Lights